badamiec3/Practical-Project-Readme/README.md

 * Reverse Proxy: NGINX

 In addition, Git and GitHub were used as the version control system, and a Jira Kanban board was used for project planning.

-## Benefits Of Cloud Solutions and CI
-There are many benefits to deploying applications in a cloud environment.
-As well as reduced set up costs, scalability, and the ability to hand over a significant part of the security responsibilities over to the cloud provider, the cloud provides an environment for

 The cloud and CI technologies utilised in the context of this project are described in more detail below.

 ## Architecture
 Pictured below is the architecture utilised for the project.

 ![architecture][architecture]